Akshay3991/revoltronx_searchbar/Search_bar/README.md

 2. Open the project in your preferred code editor.

 ### INstructions on how to setup and run the search function->
+**Install Vite:** If you haven't installed Vite yet, you can do so by running the following command in your project directory:
+>>   npm install vite --save-dev

+**Check Global Installation:** If you want to use Vite globally, you can install it globally with:
+>>    npm install -g vite

+**Verify Installation:** After installation, verify that Vite is installed correctly by running:
+>>    vite --version
 1. To run the search function
     > > Open new Terminal
     > > change directory to the Search_bar by running following command in the terminal